|# of Students:||130,000*|

 |Academic Year:||Runs from September to June|

-For a country of just over two million inhabitants, Latvia has a wealth of both public and private higher education opportunities – 59 universities and colleges offer a total of over 1000 different degree programmes.
+For a country of just over two million inhabitants, Latvia has a wealth of both public and private higher education opportunities – 59 universities and colleges.
 Programmes taught in foreign languages (mainly English and Russian with a few German and Scandinavian language programmes) cover a wide range of fields, from architecture to social sciences.
-In particular, medical studies and qualifications in the aviation industry have a long history of quality.
-A searchable database of programmes for foreign students is available at Studyinlatvia.lv.
+In particular, medical studies and qualifications in the aviation industry are the most popular study options in the country.

 Upon arrival at the university, the student meets with university representatives in order to become acquainted with the programme and to receive answers to any questions.
 The wellbeing of students is important to each university, thus universities take care to inform foreign students about university life and to involve them in social activities.
 Often it is the student councils which organize student activities and social life.
 Membership in these student organizations is open to foreign students as well.